Skip to content

-Donsker's Theorem¶
+Donsker's Theorem

-A sequence of probability measures \(\{\mu_n\}\) on \(C[0,T]\) is tight if for every \(\varepsilon > 0\) there exists a compact set \(K \subset C[0,T]\) such that \(\mu_n(K) \geq 1 - \varepsilon\) for all \(n\).
+A sequence of probability measures \(\{\mu_n\}\) on \(C[0,T]\) is tight if for every \(\varepsilon > 0\) there exists a compact \(K \subset C[0,T]\) with \(\mu_n(K) \geq 1 - \varepsilon\) for all \(n\).
+By Arzelà–Ascoli, tightness of \(\{W^{(n)}\}\) reduces to controlling the modulus of continuity, which follows from a fourth-moment bound via the Kolmogorov continuity criterion (Billingsley, 1999, Theorem 12.3); the bound itself is verified in Exercise 4.

-Donsker's Invariance Principle¶
+Donsker's Invariance Principle

 Theorem 1.1.11 (Donsker, 1951)

-Let \(\{\xi_i\}\) be i.i.d. with \(\mathbb{E}[\xi_i] = 0\) and \(\mathbb{E}[\xi_i^2] = 1\).
-Let \(W^{(n)}\) be the piecewise-linear scaled random walk:
+Let \(\{\xi_i\}\) be i.i.d. with \(\mathbb{E}[\xi_i] = 0\) and \(\mathbb{E}[\xi_i^2] = 1\), and let \(W^{(n)}\) be the piecewise-linear scaled walk

 Then

-where \(\Rightarrow\) denotes weak convergence of probability measures and \(W\) is standard Brownian motion on \([0,T]\).
+where \(\Rightarrow\) denotes weak convergence and \(W\) is standard Brownian motion on \([0,T]\).

 Proof sketch.

-Step Functions vs.\ Piecewise-Linear Paths¶
+Step Functions vs. Piecewise-Linear Paths

-- Donsker, M. D. (1951).
+• Donsker, M. D. (1951).
 An invariance principle for certain probability limit theorems.
 Memoirs of the American Mathematical Society, 6, 1–12.

-- Billingsley, P. (1999).
+• Billingsley, P. (1999).
 Convergence of Probability Measures, 2nd ed.
 Wiley.
-(See Theorem 12.3 for the tightness estimate.)

-- Ethier, S. N., & Kurtz, T. G. (1986).
+• Ethier, S. N., & Kurtz, T. G. (1986).
 Markov Processes: Characterization and Convergence.
 Wiley.

-- Durrett, R. (2019).
+• Durrett, R. (2019).
 Probability: Theory and Examples, 5th ed.
 Cambridge University Press.

 Exercise 1.
 State precisely what "weak convergence in \(C[0, T]\)" means.
 That is, for any bounded continuous functional \(F: C[0,T] \to \mathbb{R}\), what does \(W^{(n)} \Rightarrow W\) imply about \(\mathbb{E}[F(W^{(n)})]\)?